-- Transfer students must present the high school subject requirements listed in §15.10.1(1). - (2) A minimum GPA of 5.0 based on the most recent \star 24. - (3) Complete high school and postsecondary transcripts. - (4) Standard First Aid Certificate
+- Transfer students must present the high school subject requirements listed in §15.10.1(I). - (2) A minimum GPA of 2.0 based on the most recent ★24. - (3) Complete high school and postsecondary transcripts.

 - High school subject requirements may be waived for transfer students who possess a University degree. - (2) Students should apply early as they may be eligible for a conditional offer of admission.
-Once a conditional offer of admission has been made, a student is eligible to access the Telephone Registration System.
-If a student fails to maintain a minimum GPA of 5.0, the conditional offer of admission will be withdrawn.
+Once a conditional offer of admission has been made, a student is eligible to access the Bear Tracks web registration system.
+If a student fails to maintain a minimum GPA of 2.0, the conditional offer of admission will be withdrawn.